codebar/tutorials/html/lesson5/tutorial.md

 -----
-This ends our fifth lesson.
-How did you find the introduction to CSS3?
-Is there something you don't understand?
-Try and go through the provided resources with your coach.
-If you have any feedback, or can think of ways to improve this tutorial [send us an email](mailto:feedback@codebar.io) and let us know.
+TThis ends our fifth lesson, we hope you enjoyed it and learnt something.
+If you have some spare time how about going back throught this tutorial and make some of your own amends to see what happends.
+If there something you did not understand or want to give us some feedback please [send us an email.](mailto:feedback@codebar.io)